Ordering repeat prescriptions

 Dispensing patients

-You can usually collect your prescription from the pharmacy 5 working days after you have ordered it.
+You can usually collect your prescription from the Dispensary 5 working days after you have ordered it.

 Pharmacy patients